dragonhaert/HackHERS2021/README.md

 ## Usage

 * Lobbee utilizes a map or a dropdown menu to display to the user states which they can select.
 * Lobbee is written using HTML, CSS, Javascript, and Bootstrap.
 APIs include OpenSecrets and Google Civic Information.
-To demo and for more information visit [coming soon].
+To demo and for more information visit https://dragonhaert.github.io/HackHERS2021/.

 ## Roadmap